3mdeb/96boards-docs-wiki/HiKey-Board-Recovery.md

 0123456789abcdef fastboot
 ```

-Your bootloader has been successfully installed and you are now ready to install the operating system system files into the eMMC flash memory (see [Updating the OS](#section-3), above).
-For Debian you will need to load only the system partition, and for AOSP the cache, system and user data partitions.
+Your bootloader has been successfully installed and you are now ready to install the operating system files into the eMMC flash memory, for this go to the ([HiKey Crossroads](https://github.com/96boards/documentation/wiki/HiKey-Crossroads#choose-your-build-operating-system-and-install-method)).

 **NOTE:**